Snappa Review 2026: Is It Still Worth It for Small Business Owners?

 Can multiple people use Snappa on one account?

 The Pro plan is single-user only.
 For team access, you'll need the Team plan at $20/month, which supports up to 5 users and includes shared brand assets and folders.
-That works out to $4 per person, which is reasonable for small teams.
+At $4 per user, it's a reasonable deal for small teams.

 Is there a free trial for paid plans?

-Yes — Snappa offers a free trial for the Pro plan.
-Use it.
-Test the unlimited downloads and Brand Kit before locking in an annual subscription, because that's where the tool really starts to shine.
+Yes — Snappa offers a free trial period for the Pro plan.
+Take advantage of it.
+Test the unlimited downloads and Brand Kit before locking in an annual subscription, because that's really when the tool starts to click.